Methodology

 How often is the data refreshed?

 Authorisation data from the ESMA register and GLEIF is refreshed weekly.
 National competent authority pages are sampled weekly for new public notices.
-The full site rebuild runs every Monday.
+The full site rebuild runs weekly.

 How are corrections handled?